lab1092/blender-manual_ja/manual/getting_started/basics/interface/window_system/console_window.rst

 .. figure:: /images/Interface-Window-System-console-linux.jpg
    :align: right
    :width: 360px
-   :figwidth: 360px

    Starting Blender from a Linux console window and subsequent messages.

-The Blender *Console Window* in Linux will generally only be visible on the Desktop if Blender is started from a Linux Terminal/\ *Console Window* as Blender uses the *Console Window* it is started from to display Console output.
+The Blender *Console Window* in Linux will generally only be visible on the Desktop if Blender is started from a Linux Terminal as Blender uses the *Console Window* it is started from to display Console output.

 Depending on your Desktop Environment setup, a Blender icon may appear on your desktop or an